arnxv0/microsoft-copilotkit-hackathon/README.md

 > [!IMPORTANT]
 > Some features are still under active development and may not yet work as expected.
 If you encounter a problem using this template, please [report an issue](https://github.com/CopilotKit/canvas-with-llamaindex/issues/new/choose) to this repository.

+Build medishare using this as a starter [https://github.com/CopilotKit/canvas-with-llamaindex-composio](https://github.com/CopilotKit/canvas-with-llamaindex-composio)
+Reasoning core with LlamaIndex (structured retrieval + orchestration) Action layer with Composio (real-world tool connections & APIs) Frontend experience with CopilotKit + AG-UI (native agentic interfaces)

+Details:
+left side is the canvas, right side is the chat window. left side has a timeline of all the medical records sumbitted by the patient. you can chat with the ai and give it more records and prescriptions and it will add them to the timeline.

+you can then ask the agent to send a temp link to the doctors email which has a read only view of the timeline and the doctor can then chat with the ai to get a summary of the patients history and current medications.

+Tell me the extra steps for the integrations you need me to build in the composio dashboard to make this work.
+Also replace openai with google gemini.

+Assume we are using only these external services and generate the whole project, keeping this as the base [https://github.com/CopilotKit/canvas-with-llamaindex-composio](https://github.com/CopilotKit/canvas-with-llamaindex-composio)

+Gmail
+AWS S3